Loading...

 Snow Owl uses the following basic concepts to provide authoring and maintenance support for SNOMED CT Extensions.

-From the page, we've learned what is a Repository and how Code Systems are defined as part of a Repository.
+From the getting started page, we've learned what is a Repository and how Code Systems are defined as part of a Repository.

 Reminder: a Repository is a set of schemas and functionality to provide support for a dedicated set of Code Systems, eg. the SNOMED CT Repository stores all SNOMED CT related components under revision control and provides quick access).
 A Repository can contain one or more Code Systems and by default always comes with one predefined Code System, the root Code System (in case of SNOMED CT, this is often represents the International Edition).